Karl August von Hardenberg

-Karl August Fürst von Hardenberg (31 May 1750, in Essenrode-Lehre – 26 November 1822, in Genoa) was a Prussian statesman and Prime Minister of Prussia.
+Karl August Fürst von Hardenberg (31 May 1750, in Essenrode-Lehre – 26 November 1822, in Genoa) was a Prussian statesman and Chief Minister of Prussia.
 While during his late career he acquiesced to reactionary policies, earlier in his career he implemented a variety of Liberal reforms.
 To him and Baron vom Stein, Prussia was indebted for improvements in its army system, the abolition of serfdom and feudal burdens, the throwing open of the civil service to all classes, and the complete reform of the educational system.

 Family

-Hardenberg was the eldest son of Christian Ludwig von Hardenberg (1700-1781), a Hanoverian colonel, later to become field marshal and commander-in-chief of the Hanoverian army under King George III from 1776 until his death.
-The mother was Anna Sophia Ehrengart von Bülow.
-He was born, one of 8 children, at Essenrode Manor near Hanover, his maternal grandfather's estate.
+Hardenberg was the eldest son of Christian Ludwig von Hardenberg (1700-1781), a Hanoverian colonel, later to become field marshal and commander-in-chief of the Hanoverian Army under Elector George III from 1776 until his death.
+His mother was Anna Sophia Ehrengart von Bülow.
+He was born, one of eight children, at Essenrode Manor near Hanover in the Electorate of Hanover, his maternal grandfather's estate.
 The ancestral home of the knights of Hardenberg is Hardenberg Castle at Nörten-Hardenberg, which the family acquired in 1287 and owns to this day.
 They were created barons and, in 1778, counts.

 Early life

-After studying at Leipzig and Göttingen, he entered the Hanoverian civil service in 1770 as councillor of the board of domains (Kammerrat); but, finding his advancement slow, he set out, on the advice of George III, on a series of travels.
-He spent spending some time at Wetzlar, Regensburg (where he studied the mechanism of the Imperial government), Vienna and Berlin.
-He also visited France, the Dutch Republic and Great Britain, where he was received kindly by the King.
+After studying at Leipzig and Göttingen, he entered the Hanoverian civil service in 1770 as councillor of the board of domains (Kammerrat); but, finding his advancement slow, he set out, on the advice of George III, on a series of travels, spending some time at Wetzlar, Regensburg (where he studied the mechanism of the Imperial government), Vienna and Berlin.
+He also visited France, the Dutch Republic and Great Britain, where he was received kindly by the King (also Elector of Hanover).
 On his return, he married, at his father's suggestion, the Countess Christiane von Reventlow (1759–1793) in 1774.
 They had a son, Christian Heinrich August Graf von Hardenberg-Reventlow (1775–1841), and a daughter, Lucie von Hardenberg-Reventlow (1776-1854).

 In 1778, Hardenberg was raised to the rank of privy councillor and created a graf (or count).
-He went back to England, in the hope of obtaining the post of Hanoverian envoy in London; but his wife began an affair with the Prince of Wales, which created so great a scandal that he was forced to leave the Hanoverian service.
-In 1782 he entered the service of the Duke of Brunswick, and as president of the board of domains displayed a zeal for reform, in the manner approved by the enlightened despots of the century, which rendered him very unpopular with the orthodox clergy and the conservative estates.
+He went back to England in the hope of obtaining the post of Hanoverian envoy in London; but his wife began an affair with the Prince of Wales, which created so great a scandal that he was forced to leave the Hanoverian service.
+In 1782 he entered the service of Charles William Ferdinand, Duke of Brunswick, and as president of the board of domains displayed a zeal for reform, in the manner approved by the enlightened despots of the century, which rendered him very unpopular with the orthodox clergy and the conservative estates.
 In Brunswick, too, his position was in the end made untenable by the conduct of his wife, whom he now divorced.
 He shortly afterwards married a divorced woman.